jenkinsci/maven-metadata-plugin/README.md

 # Maven Metadata Plugin

+## Project Status

+This project is looking for maintainers.
+Our current work and responsibilities don't include this plugin and we not able to properly maintain it anymore.
+If you want to adopt this plugin see https://www.jenkins.io/doc/developer/plugin-governance/adopt-a-plugin/

+## About

 This plugin adds a new build parameter _List maven artifact versions_.
 If you select this type and enter a `repositoryURL`, `groupId` and `artifactId` the plugin will check for that artifact at the given repository and let whoever started the build select a version of the artifact to bind as a build parameter.